davidmoten/reels/README.md

 // create a child actor of `a` using a builder context
-    .<Number>matchEquals(1, m -> {
+    // specify a series of matches to apply to incoming message content .<Number>matchEquals(1, m -> {
         log.info("{}: equal matched, sender = {}", m.self(), m.sender());
         m.sender().ifPresent(x -> x.tell(9999));